-The dairy unit has installed five reciprocating chiller compressors of 33 TR each, based on vapor compression ammonia cycle.
+The dairy unit has installed five reciprocating chiller compressors of 33 TR each, based on the vapour compression ammonia cycle.
 These compressors cater to the chilled water requirements and Fan Coil Unit (FCU) in the cold storage area.
-Of the five compressors installed, two compressors are running in morning time and three compressors run during night time for ice formation on the IBT.
+Of the five compressors installed, two compressors are running in the morning time, and three compressors run during night time for ice formation on the IBT.
 The performance of the chiller compressor is shown below: